leofle/clickfont/README.md

-> Just try to follow the same guide-style for the icons you make.
+> Just try to follow the same style-guide for the icons you make.

 ### Installation